Ieli15/Phase-5-Bluecart/README.md

-# ShopCrawlAnalyzer
+# BlueCart Marketplace

-ShopCrawlAnalyzer is a full-stack web application for searching, comparing, and analyzing products across multiple e-commerce platforms.
+BlueCart Marketplace is a full-stack web application for searching, comparing, and analyzing products across multiple e-commerce platforms.
 It features a Python Flask backend and a modern React frontend, providing users with advanced filtering, sorting, and comparison tools for smarter online shopping.

 ## Features